 About the Exhibition:

 Alvin Armstrong’s (b.
-1982, San Diego, CA) dynamic paintings imply action through their kinetic mark making and expert use of color.
+1982, San Diego, CA) dynamic artworks imply action through their kinetic mark making and expert use of color.
 Concerned primarily with complications of race in modern America, the artist explores the social and political landscapes of Black culture in a decidedly figurative context.
 Armstrong carefully frames subjects in motion to subvert traditional narratives and power structures that have erased, misrepresented, and undervalued Black identities throughout American history.

 Laissez-Faire memorializes the lives of men, women, and children murdered as a consequence of police brutality.
 Upholding the legacies of individuals like Michael Brown, Elijah McClain, and Aiyana Jones, Armstrong honors each subject’s likeness in a style that references the illustrious history of the Japanese Samurai.